grindlemire/go-lucene/README.md

 Out of the box go-lucene support postgres compliant sql generation but it can be extended to support different flavors of sql (or no sql) as well.

 # Usage
+Use `lucene.ToPostgres` to generate a single string with all your filters in it

+Use `lucene.ToParmeterizedPostgres` to generate a parameterized string with args that you can pass to your DB query

+## Pure String
 ```go
 // suppose you want a query for red apples that are not honey crisp or granny smith and are older than 5 months old
 myQuery := `color:red AND NOT (type:"honey crisp" OR type:"granny smith") AND age_in_months:[5 TO *]`